Steps to managing your OER project

 Note that public domain dedications are not Creative Commons licenses; instead, these licenses wave all rights reserved by copyright to place the work in the public domain.
 Attribution is often appreciated but not necessary.

-For more information, see BCcampus's Self-Publishing Guide.
+For more information, follow the link below to BCcampus's Self-Publishing Guide.

 Republishing under an open license